Project 2025 and education: How exposed is Indy?

 Indianapolis Liberation Center

 Public education, one of the last remaining gains from Reconstruction, is under attack nationwide.
 Privatizers and education “reformers” are working to dismantle public schools and weaken the unions representing school workers.
 Indianapolis is no exception, with “Innovation Schools” and the expansion of charter schools paving the way for Project 2025-style attacks, all under the guise of progressive change.
-The Center is proud. to collaborate with and host the Indianapolis Education Justice Coalition for a critical discussion about the history of educational privatization in Indianapolis, the current state of our schools, and how local education “reform” efforts, including IPS Innovation Charter expansion, have and are detrimental to our communities.
+The Center is proud to collaborate with and host the Indianapolis Education Justice Coalition for a critical discussion about the history of educational privatization in Indianapolis, the current state of our schools, and how local education “reform” efforts, including IPS Innovation Charter expansion, have and are detrimental to our communities.

 In 2002, the first charter schools opened up in Indiana.
 By 2012, IPS was under attack by billionaire-backed “local education advocacy” organizations like Stand For Children, The Mind Trust, and Ed Choice (at the time it was called The Friedman Foundation-yes that Friedman).
 Although it was easy to trace the funding, the intentions weren’t as obvious.
 They launched expensive IPS school board and information campaigns, new tactics in the public-school realm.
 Many of us in Indianapolis, having experienced underfunded and understaffed schools for decades in systematically oppressed neighborhoods, welcomed the influx of interest and promised hope.